kyma-project/eventing-tools/docs/loadtest/README.md

 *CloudEvents* have the `eps` encoded at the end as part of the `version`.
 *Legacy Events* have the `eps`  body in the `event-type` field of the body.

-> Note: Encoding the EPS in the event type version is used only for debugging purposes and is not a production use-case.
+> Note: Encoding the EPS in the event type version is used only for debugging purposes and is not a production use case.

 ## Configurations